axioned/checklist/checklists/branch-settings-on-github.md

 - [ ] Enable "Require status checks to pass before merging"

-- [ ] Mark CirleCI related checks on the list
-It is not allowed to merge any code without successfully passing the CircleCI tests.

-- [ ] Mark Codecov related checks on the list
-If the project uses Codecov, then enable it's checks too

 - [ ] Enable include administrators
 No one can bypass this rules 🤝